pbinkley/rcb-manual/sections/10-reduced-scale-photographic-and-photolithographic-copying-on-paper-for-reading-through-magnifying-glasses.md

 the multiple exposure machine.
 If the
-Folmer Graflex multiple exposure camera were adapted for document copying, it would permit the division of a 5″ x 7″ sheet of paper of film into any number of subdivisions, giving the user the chance to find that degree of reduction that best suits him from the standpoint of economy of materials on the one hand and prevention of eyestrain on the other.
+Folmer Graflex multiple exposure camera were adapted for document copying, it would permit the division of a 5" x 7" sheet of paper of film into any number of subdivisions, giving the user the chance to find that degree of reduction that best suits him from the standpoint of economy of materials on the one hand and prevention of eyestrain on the other.

-If a new positive photocopying pa- per appears, as was suggested in the preceding chapters, it would be useful in the preparation of these reduced-size copies on paper.
-Reduced-size copying on photostat paper is always a possible alternative to reduced-size copying on film, To the extent that the use of a film copy negative introduces labor-saving features in the making of paper copies, the effect is to bring the costs of paper copies nearer
+If a new positive photocopying paper appears, as was suggested in the preceding chapters, it would be useful in the preparation of these reduced-size copies on paper.
+Reduced-size copying on photostat paper is always a possible alternative to reduced-size copying on film.
+To the extent that the use of a film copy negative introduces labor-saving features in the making of paper copies, the effect is to bring the costs of paper copies nearer